-When you’re having a good time, time flies and too soon, our trip to Iceland has come to an end.
-On our last day in Iceland my husband and I headed to the no. 1 attraction in Iceland – the famous Blue Lagoon geothermal spa.
+When you’re having a good time, time flies and too soon our trip to Iceland had come to an end.
+On our last day my husband and I headed to the no. 1 attraction in Iceland – the famous Blue Lagoon geothermal spa.
 Located in a lava field, about 50 kilometres from Reykjavík is unlike some other thermal waters found in Iceland manmade.
 It was formed by “accident” in 1976 when run-off from the nearby geothermal power plant formed a pool.
 In the years that followed, the benefits of the bright blue water to the skin were discovered and spa was built on site.
 Blue Lagoon soon became a popular spot to visit.

 We’ve bought our entrance tickets in advance.
 We’ve opted for the Comfort package for 55€ that includes entrance to Blue lagoon, use of towel, 1 drink and two face masks.
 It was exactly what we needed .